lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 ### Delegation of Authority

-Many large organizations or email products span multiple domains.
+Many large organizations and web applications span multiple domains.
 Mozilla's own web presence spans multiple domains, two of which are `mozilla.org` and `mozilla.com`.
 For large organizations, it's often useful from and administrative and security standpoint to have centrally maintained, shared infrastructure.
 To support this need, BrowserID supports *delegation of authority*, the process by which a domain explicitly delegates authentication and provisioning for email addresses that fall under it to another host.
-Delegation occurs when a `authority` propery is present in the declaration of support which contains a domain name (in which case, all other properties present are ignored).
+Delegation occurs when a `authority` property is present in the declaration of support which contains a domain name (in which case, all other properties present are ignored).

 For example, mozila.org and mozilla.com might include the following JSON file in `/.well-known/vep`: